-Following their eight-month voyage the convoy dropped anchor at Warrane, a sunny north-facing crescent of sand and shady trees deep inside a majestic harbour.
+Following their eight-month voyage the convoy dropped anchor at Warrane, a sunny north-facing crescent of sand and shady trees deep inside a large harbour.
 They named it Sydney Cove.

 It was one of the smaller inlets, chosen because it had fresh water and good anchorage for ships close into the land.
 The Governor’s working party had cleared a camping ground beside the creek, which stole silently along through a very thick wood, the stillness of which had then for the first time since the Creation, been interrupted by the rude sound of the labourer’s axe.Eldershaw, Flora; Barnard, Marjorie, Phillip of Australia: an account of the settlement at Sydney Cove, 1788–9, 1938.

 Slightly more than 1000 travellers came ashore at the western side of Sydney Cove and milled around at the head of a freshwater stream.
-Here they planted a flag, toasted their king, and looked warily into the surrounding bush.
+Here they planted a flag, toasted the king George 111, and looked warily into the surrounding bush.

 The first impressions the exhausted convicts must have had of this new land, their open prison, was that it was a terrifying place; one that was overwhelming in its strangeness.